What is the Quality Payment Program?

 The Medicare Access & CHIP Reauthorization Act of 2015 (MACRA) was enacted and replaces the previous Medicare reimbursement schedule with a new pay-for-performance program focused on quality and accountability in patient care.
 Starting January 1, 2017, eligible Medicare Part B clinicians have entered a new payment framework called the Quality Payment Program, replacing the Sustainable Growth Rate formula.
 The Quality Payment Program has two paths for participation:

 The Merit-based Incentive Payment System (MIPS)

 What is MIPS?

 Unlike the previous quality programs, scoring under MIPS is not all-or-nothing, but instead is determined based on an eligible clinician’s participation and performance levels.
-Once an eligible clinician’s MIPS score is calculated, the clinician may receive a positive payment adjustment, a negative payment adjustment, or no payment adjustment.
+Once an eligible clinician’s MIPS score is calculated, the clinician may receive a positive payment adjustment or no payment adjustment.
+Not participating in the Quality Payment Program for the transition year will result in a negative 4% payment adjustment.
 MIPS reporting begins in 2017 and payment adjustments will begin in 2019.
 Payment adjustments will continue to take effect two years after the relevant reporting year.

 How do I know if I am eligible?

 To determine whether you need to submit data to CMS for MIPS, you can check CMS's eligibility lookup tool here: Am I Included in MIPS?